 While most of us are only aware of ketamine as an anesthetic, some studies provide substantial evidence about the role of ketamine as an analgesic medicine.

-If used in a low dose, it works as a pain killer and gives relief from chronic pain, even if it is not possible with other anti-inflammatory drugs or opioids.
+If used in a low dose, it works as a pain killer and relieves chronic back pain, even if it is not possible with other anti-inflammatory drugs or opioids.
 It also works faster than oral medications, and patients start to feel better during the treatment and in the following weeks.

 Some patients also do not find any need to continue with additional medications, and this is why it is considered the best therapeutic method for chronic pain.